moody58/LOGOS/README.md

 ## 9. Open Collaboration

-LOGOS is part of a broader system.
+This project is part of a broader experimental system (AIOS).

-It is not designed as a standalone product, but as a component of an evolving metasystem.
+It is shared openly to explore ideas, structures, and workflows.

+If you find this interesting or plan to build upon it, feel free to reach out — I’d be glad to connect.

 ---